-The subscription box market size is expected to reach $64.1 million by 2027.
+The subscription box market size is expected to reach $64.1 billion by 2027.
 The demand for these services has never been greater.

-If you’re considering joining the ranks of subscription e-commerce businesses like Burn Box – which has scaled to a monthly recurring revenue (MRR) of $130K – you need to plan and execute a bulletproof strategy.
+If you’re considering joining the ranks of subscription e-commerce businesses like Burn Box – which has scaled to an ongoing monthly income of $130K – you need to plan and execute a bulletproof strategy.

 All successful subscription box businesses have to start somewhere.
 This guide covers everything from your first day as an entrepreneur to launching your subscription box business.

 There are a wide variety of benefits for entrepreneurs starting subscription box businesses.
-Here are four important ones:
+Here are five important ones:

 ✅ Scalability: Once you have a successful service with a solid subscription base, you can easily increase your subscriber numbers through marketing and referrals.